-Improved sound quality – This is job #1 of any buffer.
-If it doesn’t make your existing system sound better overall then either you have a great system already (congrats!) or you need to get a better buffer!
+Improves sound quality – This is job #1 of any buffer.
+If a buffer doesn’t make your existing system sound better (more fun to listen to) then either you already have a great system (congrats!) or … you need to get a better buffer!

-Add more authority and punch into your system’s dynamics – A buffer’s main job is to be a power/current amplifier.
+Adds more authority and punch to your system’s dynamics – A buffer’s main job is to be a power/current amplifier.
 A buffer doesn’t make music louder.
-It makes music sound bolder and more robust.
+It makes music sound bolder, more dynamic, and with greater authority.

-Sand the digital edge off your DAC – Even the best digital sources and DACs are usually solid state designs that can come across a bit dry or even harsh at times.
-A good tube buffer can mitigate this little or no downsides.
+Sand that digital edge off your DAC – Even the best digital sources and DACs are usually solid state designs that too often come across a bit dry or even harsh at times.
+A good tube buffer can mitigate this with little or no downsides.

 Use your passive preamp with long cable runs – If you love your passive preamp but need to run longer cables to you amp, adding a buffer between your passive preamp and amp eliminates the cable length constraint.